-It’s not always easy to identify up-and-coming neighborhoods.
-A neighborhood right on the precipice of revitalization may currently appear underutilized and underappreciated.
+It’s not always easy to identify up-and-coming neighbourhoods.
+A neighbourhood right on the precipice of revitalization may currently appear underutilized and underappreciated.
 It takes a well-trained eye to identify the next hot real estate opportunity, particularly in a saturated market like Ontario.

 Here are a few telltale signs for finding the next hot real estate sub-markets, regardless of what province you’re investing in:

-•Proximity to transit: Few things will predict the future of a neighborhood quite as significantly as public transportation.
+Few things will predict the future of a neighbourhood quite as significantly as public transportation.
 Rail lines, in particular, are often seen as a boon to local development.
-Neighborhoods served by the Toronto Transit Commission (TTC)’s Line 5 Eglinton light rail (currently under construction) and the proposed Line 6 Finch West should be carefully observed by real estate investors throughout Ontario.
-Proximity to commuter rail, like Go Transit and some VIA Rail lines, is also attractive for renters and commercial tenants alike.
+Neighbourhoods served by the Toronto Transit Commission (TTC)’s Line 5 Eglinton light rail (currently under construction) and the proposed Line 6 Finch West should be carefully observed by real estate investors throughout Ontario.
+Proximity to commuter rails, like Go Transit and some VIA Rail lines, is also attractive for renters and commercial tenants alike.

-•Strong local economy: Another way to predict the future values of a sub-market is by analyzing the strength of its local economics.
-If a city, for instance, possesses a strong tech sector, or is anchored by the headquarters of a large firm, it’s likely the city possesses a strong economic outlook.
-Manufacturing jobs are also an indicator of ascendant cities, as manufacturing processes become more technically oriented and higher paying.
+Another way to predict the future values of a sub-market is by analyzing the strength of its local economics.
+If a city, possesses a strong tech sector or is anchored by the headquarters of a large firm, it’s likely the city possesses a strong economic outlook.
+Manufacturing jobs are also an indicator of ascendant cities, as manufacturing processes become more technically oriented and higher-paying.
 Look at plans for future growth and development in the cities you’re considering investing in.

-•Local politics: Your target investment sub-markets should have active and involved local politicians, committed to making the areas friendly for business.
+Your target investment sub-markets should have active and involved local politicians, committed to making the areas friendly for business.
 Ontario as a whole is known for having a very business-friendly political environment.
 But often, local politicians are the ones calling the shots that matter most to you, as a real estate investor.
-If possible, ask other investors about their relationships with city councilors or other officials when considering making an investment.
+If possible, ask other investors about their relationships with city councillors or other officials when considering investing.
 If they possess strong working relationships with local leaders, it’s likely a wise place to invest.

 There are several sub-markets in Ontario that represent hot investments.
 The following four are currently being eyed as the potential big winners of 2019.

-Just a few kilometers inland from Hamilton lies the city of Brantford, which spans the banks of the Grand River.
+Just a few kilometres inland from Hamilton lies the city of Brantford, which spans the banks of the Grand River.
 Brantford’s economy is anchored by some pretty sweet industry leaders – confectioners Tic Tac and Ferrero both operate manufacturing facilities there.
 The city also hosts Wilfred Laurier University, which is an important educational institution and economic driver.
-In spite of the city’s strong economy and proximity to Toronto, it’s remained relatively affordable.
-Many experts throughout the region expect real estate values in Brantford to begin catching up to those of the surrounding region very soon.
+Despite the city’s strong economy and proximity to Toronto, it’s remained relatively affordable.
+Many experts throughout the region expect real estate values in Brantford to begin catching up with those of the surrounding region very soon.